-The Delta location operates under a leased arrangement, initially set for five years and renewable at Swiss Water's discretion in five-year increments, up to a total of 30 years.
-The lease commenced in July 2018.
-Under the lease, Swiss Water has multiple options to buy the land and building at specified future dates starting at the end of the second five-year term.
-The buy-out value will be determined through an appraisal process, aligning with the fair market value of the property, subject to specified maximum and minimum values agreed upon in the lease contract.
+The Delta location operates under a lease arrangement, initially set for five years and renewable at Swiss Water's discretion in five-year increments, up to a total of 30 years.
+The lease commenced in July 2018 and in 2022, Swiss Water has exercised its first option to renew the lease.
+In addition, within the lease agreement, Swiss Water has multiple options to buy the land and building at specified future dates starting at the end of the second five-year term.
+The buy-out value will be determined through an appraisal process, aligning with the fair market value of the property, subject to a specified maximum value of \$27.0 million and a minimum value of \$24.0 million agreed upon in the lease contract.
+Management believes that the current fair market value of the property is in excess of the specified maximum value which would result in the buy-out value being this specified maximum value.